-I presented at the Training 2018 Conference in Atlanta last week on my favorite topic: coaching.
+I've done countless presentations at training industry conferences on my favorite topic: coaching.
 Specifically, Entelechy’s brand of developmental employee coaching.
 More specifically, on Entelechy’s unique, highly-effective, prescriptive model of coaching.

-When I asked participants if they thought coaching was important, all said yes.
-When pressed on WHY then managers didn’t coach — or coach effectively — the responses included:
+When I ask participants if they thought coaching was important, all said yes.
+When pressed on WHY then managers didn’t coach — or didn't coach effectively — the responses included:

 - Time: Our managers don’t have (or say they don’t have) the time it takes to prepare for, conduct, and follow-up to a coaching session.